JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 **A REST API**, by contrast, is a **synchronous request-response model** where the client waits for the server to reply.
 {{< /callout >}}

-With a synchronous method like a REST API built with FastAPI, a click on the frontend initiates a **request-response cycle**.
+With a synchronous method like a REST API built with FastAPI, a click on the front-end initiates a **request-response cycle**.

 Here's how it works:

-1.  **Frontend Action**: The user clicks a button or performs an action in the browser.
+1.  **front-end Action**: The user clicks a button or performs an action in the browser.
 This triggers a JavaScript function.

 2.  **Request Sent**: The JavaScript function sends an HTTP request (e.g., `GET`, `POST`) to a specific **API endpoint** on your FastAPI backend.
-The frontend is now "waiting" for a response.
+The front-end is now "waiting" for a response.

 3.  **Backend Processing**: FastAPI receives the request, processes it (e.g., retrieves data from a database, performs a calculation), and prepares a response.

-4.  **Response Sent**: FastAPI sends the response back to the frontend.
+4.  **Response Sent**: FastAPI sends the response back to the front-end.

-5.  **Frontend Receives & Renders**: The JavaScript code on the frontend receives the response, extracts the data (usually in JSON format), and uses that data to update the UI.
+5.  **front-end Receives & Renders**: The JavaScript code on the front-end receives the response, extracts the data (usually in JSON format), and uses that data to update the UI.
 The user sees the result of their click.

-This entire process is **synchronous** from the frontend's perspective in the sense that the code flow for that particular request waits for the response before proceeding to update the UI.
+This entire process is **synchronous** from the front-end's perspective in the sense that the code flow for that particular request waits for the response before proceeding to update the UI.

 The user's browser, however, is not blocked.